-A recent inventory of my Cabinet of Curiosity
+An inventory of my Cabinet of Curiosity

 As an artist and naturalist, I’m an inveterate collector of dead things cast off by the living.
 Many of life’s most beautiful objects were once alive and are just as beautiful and intriguing when not.
 My home is like one big 19th-century Victorian cabinet of curiosities.

-Such ‘cabinets’ or rooms were dedicated to displaying natural history collections gleaned during the European age of exploration when wild and unique species were being discovered in both the new and old worlds at a fervent pace.
+Historically, such ‘cabinets’ or rooms were dedicated to displaying natural history collections gleaned during the European age of exploration when wild and unique species were being discovered in both the new and old worlds at a fervent pace.

 I am forever on the lookout for intriguing objects to collect so that I’ll have a ready stash of inspiring things to draw and teach from.
 Whether it’s a vial of sand from Hawaii, a pressed flower from a garden or a dead bird gifted by a neighbor, my cabinet is always growing in size and complexity.